 Thanks to Dr. Thornton's guidance, the expertise of his team and the commitment of our leadership, Cook Children's Hyperinsulinism Center offers state-of-the-art technology, the very latest in advanced medical treatments, life-changing surgeries, and even cures.
 We also provide the very best care available to patients and families facing a diagnosis of congenital hyperinsulinism.

 And it's care that goes well beyond our walls.
-As an Endowed Chair, Dr. Thornton continues to break new ground in CHI treatment through research and teaching that benefits patients here at Cook Children's, across the nation and around the globe.
+As an Endowed Chair, Dr. Thornton continues to break new ground in HI treatment through research and teaching that benefits patients here at Cook Children's, across the nation and around the globe.

 18F DOPA/PET-CT imaging is more than a breakthrough research study in congenital hyperinsulinism, it's a treatment that is saving lives and, in many cases, even curing some children with certain forms of hyperinsulinism.
 Cook Children's is the only facility in the south and the second in the country to use 18F DOPA—an investigational new drug—in combination with a PET-CT scan to diagnose focal lesions in children with congenital hyperinsulinism.